renatawong/renatawong.github.io/_pages/join-us.md

 ## Remote and other types of positions

 The lab is part of the Department of Artificial Intelligence at Chang Gung University.
-Please note that we do not offer remote positions or opportunities outside of undergraduate or postgraduate study programs in the Department of Artificial Intelligence at Chang Gung University.
-In exceptional cases, opportunities are offered for undergraduate or graduate students at other departments in Taiwan.
+Please note that we do not offer remote positions or opportunities outside of undergraduate or graduate study programs in the Department of Artificial Intelligence at Chang Gung University.
+In exceptional cases, opportunities are offered for undergraduate or graduate students at other universities in Taiwan.

 ## Contact